-Table 3 - General sensor state sets
+Table 3 - General Sensor State Sets

 Set ID PLDM State Set Enumeration List PLDM State Set Description Enumeration Description 64 Smoke State Indicates whether smoke is detected.
-1 - Normal 2 - Smoke The sensor is not detecting abnormal levels of smoke.
-The sensor detected abnormal levels of smoke.
+1 - Normal The sensor is not detecting abnormal levels of smoke. - 2 - Smoke The sensor detected abnormal levels of smoke.
 65 Humidity State Indicates whether humidity is detected.
-1 - Normal 2 - Humid The sensor is not detecting abnormal levels of humidity.
-The sensor detected abnormal levels of humidity.
+1 - Normal The sensor is not detecting abnormal levels of humidity.
+2 - Humid The sensor detected abnormal levels of humidity.
 66 Door State Indicates the state of the physical door.
-1 - Open 2 - Closed The sensor detects that the door is open.
-The sensor detects that the door is closed.
+1 - Open The sensor detects that the door is open.
+2 - Closed The sensor detects that the door is closed.
 67 Switch State Indicates the state of an on/off switch.
 This could represent NMI, power switch, or any switch present on the system.
-1 - Pressed/On 2 - Released/Off The switch is in the on state.
-The switch is in the off state.
+1 - Pressed/On The switch is in the on state.
+2 - Released/Off The switch is in the off state.
+68 Device File Returns discrete status of a Device File 1 - File has Not Changed No change is recorded to this file since the last status check 2 - File is Updated The file has been updated since the last status check which could be append, truncated or modified.
+3 - File is at Maximum Size The file is at maximum size.
+4 - File Data has Wrapped The file data has reached the file maximum size and has wrapped to the beginning of the file.
+5 - File Data has Truncated The file data has reached the file maximum size and the file is truncated and overflow data is discarded.

-Table 4 - Security-related state sets and their enumeration values
+Table 4 - Security-Related State Sets and Their Enumeration Values

 Set ID PLDM State Set Enumeration List PLDM State Set Description Enumeration Description 96 Lock State For an entity that can have a lock state.
 1 - Locked The entity is in a locked state.
 2 - Unlocked The entity is not in a locked state.
 3 - Locked Out The entity is in a state in which the lock (physical or logical) cannot be unlocked in a normal manner.
 It is likely that elevated privileges are necessary to unlock the entity.
 97 Physical Security Security status related to physical hardware.
 1 - Normal No abnormal physical security conditions are detected at this time.
 2 - Hardware Intrusion A door, lock, or other mechanism protecting the internal system hardware from being accessed is detected as being in an insecure state.
 3 - Tampering Physical tampering of the monitored entity is detected.
 98 Dock Authorization Security status related to docking.
 1 - Normal No unauthorized docking or undocking activity is detected.
 2 - Unauthorized Dock The monitored entity is docked with a receiver in an unauthorized manner, or an unauthorized entity is docked with the monitored entity.
-3 - Unauthorized Undock The monitored entity is undocked in an unauthorized manner, or an entity that was docked with the monitored entity is undocked in an unauthorized manner.